Hi, my name is Gary Aldred and I am the Safeguarding Lead at Abbey Mead Primary Academy.

 The Mead Educational Trust ensures children learn in a safe, caring and enriching environment.
 Children are taught how to keep themselves safe, to develop positive and healthy relationships, how to avoid situations where they might be at risk including by being exploited.

-The school has a statutory responsibility to share any concerns it might have about a child in need of protection with other agencies and in particular police, health and children’s services.
+Our school has a statutory responsibility to share any concerns it might have about a child in need of protection with other agencies, and in particular police, health and children’s services.
 Schools are not able to investigate concerns but have a legal duty to refer them.
-In most instances, the school will be able to inform the parents/carer of its need to make a referral.
-However, sometimes the school is advised by Children’s Social Care or police that the parent/carer cannot be informed whilst they investigate the matter.
+In most instances, the school will be able to inform the parents/carers of its need to make a referral.
+However, sometimes the school is advised by Children’s Social Care or the police that the parents/carers cannot be informed whilst they investigate the matter.
 We understand the anxiety parents/carers understandably feel when they are not told about any concerns from the outset.
 The school follows legislation that aims to act in the best interests of the child.

 Safeguarding Team

-Mr Aldred
+Mr Aldred Designated Safeguarding Lead |

-Designated Safeguarding Lead
+Mrs Pickard Vice Designated Safeguarding Lead |

-Vice Designated Safeguarding Lead
+Miss Tuffey Vice Designated Safeguarding Lead |

-Vice Designated Safeguarding Lead
+Miss Saujani Vice Designated Safeguarding Lead |

-Vice Designated Safeguarding Lead
+Mrs Rehman Vice Designated Safeguarding Lead |

-Vice Designated Safeguarding Lead
+Mrs Burgess Vice Designated Safeguarding Lead |

-Vice Designated Safeguarding Lead
+Mrs Martin Vice Designated Safeguarding Lead |

-Miss Healy
+Miss Healey

-Vice Designated Safeguarding Lead
+Vice Designated Safeguarding Lead |

 Miss Cogan

-Vice Designated Safeguarding Lead
+Vice Designated Safeguarding Lead |

 If you have any safeguarding concerns about a child at Abbey Mead Primary Academy outside of school hours, please call Social Care on 0116 4541004 or the NSPCC on 0808 800 5000.
 Concerns can also be sent to school via our email address [email protected] This email will be sent to all safeguarding leads at the school and will be monitored throughout the year.

 We have some e-safety information available for parents on our online safety page on the website.
-Please be sure to visit this link if you would like some information or guidance on keeping your child safe online.
+Please be sure to visit this link if you would like some information or guidance on keeping your child safe online

 Early Help